Nuuk Greenland Travel Guide

 Ocean travel provides a different perspective on Greenland's vastness.
 Nuuk is a popular port of call for international cruise ships, especially in the summer.

 Buses generally run from early morning until late evening on weekdays.
-Service typically sees reduction on weekends and public holidays.
+Service typically sees reduction during weekends and public holidays.
 During peak hours, buses may run every 20-30 minutes; off-peak periods may experience less frequent service.

 Taxis in Nuuk are safe and reliable, with professional drivers and well-maintained vehicles.
 The city center, Colonial Harbour, and museum areas are very pedestrian-friendly, ideal for exploring on foot.